Maria Theresa: Illnesses and deaths

 Four of Maria Theresa's children died before reaching adolescence.
 Her eldest daughter Maria Elisabeth died from stomach cramps at the age of three.
 Her third child, the first of three daughters named Maria Carolina, died shortly after her first birthday.
 The second Maria Carolina was born feet first in 1748.
 As it became evident that she would not survive, preparations were hastily made to baptize her while still living; according to traditional Catholic belief, unbaptized infants would be condemned to eternity in limbo.
 Maria Theresa's physician Gerard van Swieten assured her that the infant was still living when baptized, but many at court doubted this.

 Maria Theresa's mother, Empress Elisabeth Christine, died in 1750.
 Four years later, Maria Theresa's governess, Marie Karoline von Fuchs-Mollard, died.
 She showed her gratitude to Countess Fuchs by having her buried in the Imperial Crypt along with the members of the imperial family.

 Smallpox was a constant threat to members of the royal family.
-In July 1749, Maria Christina survived a bout of the disease, followed in January 1757 by Maria Theresa's eldest son Joseph.
+Maria Theresa's daughter Maria Christina survived a bout of the disease in July 1749, as did Maria Theresa's eldest son Joseph in January 1757.
 In January 1761, the disease killed her second son Charles at the age of fifteen.
 In December 1762, her twelve-year-old daughter Johanna likewise died in agony from the disease.
-In November 1763, Joseph's first wife Isabella died from the disease.
-Joseph's second wife Empress Maria Josepha likewise caught the disease in May 1767 and died a week later.
+In November 1763, Joseph's first wife, Isabella of Parma, died from the disease.
+Joseph's second wife, Maria Josepha of Bavaria, likewise caught the disease in May 1767 and died a week later.
 Maria Theresa ignored the risk of infection and embraced her daughter-in-law before the sick chamber was sealed to outsiders.